openstax/accounts/README.md

 Also, note that OSWeb/the CMS may use the `next` parameter instead of `r` [(link)](https://github.com/openstax/openstax-cms/blob/81904f6b115fc280745c01316e3f478668893efa/oxauth/views.py#L14-L16) but it rewrites it as `r` for usage in Accounts.

+### `redirect_uri` parameter
+Part of the OAuth protocol, we also take advantage of its presence in the Referrer when users wish to exit Accounts and go back to the OAuth app they came from.
+See the controller action `exit_accounts` [here](https://github.com/openstax/accounts/blob/e48dd5d4a4bdb7bf4b1e6caa808243432ecd4f57/app/controllers/newflow/login_signup_controller.rb#L338-L339).

 # Concepts
 These are things that are specific to Accounts and/or will help you learn and understand the codebase better.